Temporary Total Disability (TTD)

 How Long Do TTD Payments Last?

 In theory, TTD is supposed to be, as the name suggests, temporary.
 In reality, people can received TTD for years.
 Each case is unique.
 If a doctor says you can return to work, either full duty or with restrictions, your TTD benefits will stop.
-However, you may qualify for other types of workers' compensation disability benefits.
+However, you may qualify for other types of workers’ compensation disability benefits.
+See Supplemental Earning Benefits reliable workers compensation claims in Louisiana.

 If you want to know more about, TTD.
 Call us at 504-608-6776.
 We are happy to discuss your claim and how we may be able to assist you.
+Visit us at our offices in Louisiana concerning TTD claims in Metairie, Baton Rouge, Alexandria, Monroe and Amite City.